 What is the difference between working out on the specialized equipment vs. working out on the mat?

 Mat classes tend to focus on core work and require you to support the stabilization of your body.
-Pilates equipment gives you a frame to work within that is often more helpful than mat but can be more challenging when springs are added or taken away.
+Pilates equipment, like the Cadillac, Reformer, or Chair, gives you a frame to work within that is often more helpful than mat but can be more challenging when springs are added or taken away.
 Working on the equipment can also target and tone specific areas of your body very efficiently.

-What does the Cadillac and Reformer look like and do for the body?
+What do the Cadillac and Reformer look like and do for the body?

 The Cadillac offers an extensive range of exercises (more than 200, in fact) for everyone from post-rehab clients to athletes, providing the perfect place to practice multi-planar strength and flexibility movements.
 This versatile piece of equipment features a variety of spring lengths and tensions, as well as multiple spring attachment sites providing different levels of resistance to support or challenge the body.
 This allows arms and legs to be worked independently ensuring muscle balance in the upper and lower body as well as stability through the core.